I hooked on coffee. There, I said it. I live for my daily cup. Or three.

 It’s not gluten free, so if you need to stay away from gluten entirely, you can leave this out.
 It won’t have the feel of coffee, but it’ll still have the flavor and aroma.

 Grinding it together is necessary to keep the chicory from falling to the bottom.
 Otherwise, you’ll get lots of barley and dandelion at the beginning of the batch, and only chicory at the end.

 Herbal Coffee Substitute

 - Measure ingredients into a bowl.

-- A 1/4 cup at a time, coarsely grind with a coffee grinder.
+- A 1/4 cup at a time, coarsely grind with a coffee grinder or blender.

 - Place ground herbal coffee substitute a quart sized mason jar with a tight fitting lid.

 - To enjoy, add 1 Tablespoon in 8 ounces boiling water.
 Very hot water is not hot enough.
 Allow to steep for 10 minutes.